 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of her termination.
-Agency further maintains that it utilized the proper competitive factors in implementing the RIF and that the lowest ranked ET-15 Elementary Teacher, Employee, was terminated as a result of the round of lateral competition.
-Although Agency failed to mention in its brief that Employee had retired in lieu of being RIFed, Agency's personnel records indicate that Employee did, in fact, retired.
+Agency failed to mention that Employee had retired.